BuzuAlexandru/FLFA_Lab/Reports/Lab2_Report.md

 ## Implementation description
+### 1. Chomsky Classification
-* For the function that classifies the grammar based on Chomsky's hierarchy, I basically split it in two halves, one to differentiate between type 0 and 1, and the second one between type 2 and 3.
+For the function that classifies the grammar based on Chomsky's hierarchy, I basically split it in two halves, one to differentiate between type 0 and 1, and the second one between type 2 and 3.
   - If at least one production has two or more terminals and/or